reltaher/ProductionLineTracker-OOP-GUI-DB/README.md

 #### Week 3 (Sept 1 - Sept 7):

 -The entire GUI structure of the program was assembled with different features, each tab having its own AnchorPane.
+Each TextAreas, ComboBox, and ChoiceBox were given fx:ids which creates fields for them in the Controller Class which are used to obtain information from these containers.
+Each Button made within SceneBuilder is also given an "On Action" id which creates methods for them in the Controller class, which then allows the button to execute a block of code.
 The following was added to each tab:

 #### Product Line: